When Tears Take Over

 Step 3.
 Moving Forward

-People are often too proud or afraid to ask for help, and that can put them under so much pressure that they break down.
-Be as supportive as you can, and set up some regular one-on-ones with her to monitor how she's coping and whether the situation is improving.
+People are often too proud or afraid to ask for help, and that can put them under so much pressure that they end up breaking down.
+Be as supportive as you can, and set up some regular one-on-ones with your team member to monitor how they are coping and whether the situation is improving.